Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their mitigation: Introduction

 The goal of this work is two-fold.
-First, we propose a simple scheme that allows separate quantification of state preparation and readout errors.
+First, we propose a simple and efficient scheme that allows separate quantification of state preparation and measurement errors.
 This issue was recently discussed by Laflamme, Lin, and Mor~\cite{laflamme2022algorithmic} employing algorithmic cooling~\cite{baugh2005experimental,ryan2008spin,schulman2005physical}.
-Our approach extends theirs but dramatically simplifies the procedure.
+Our approach extends theirs, but dramatically simplifies the procedure.
 Both schemes rely on coupling the original qubit to other qubits.
-Ours requires only one additional qubit to characterize the errors in state preparation and readout separately.
-Secondly, with separate quantification, the readout mitigation matrix, in principle, is free of the state preparation error and can be directly applied to mitigate the readout error, just like the current standard practice.
-Moreover, we propose a novel approach to mitigate the state preparation error.
+Ours requires only one additional qubit to characterize the errors in state preparation and measurement separately.
+Another approach to characterize gates and SPAM errors with very few assumptions is gate set tomography~\cite{blume2017demonstration}; however, it requires many more gate sequences and is not feasible for large-system experiments, whereas ours can be easily implemented on current noisy quantum computers even for large numbers of qubits.
+Secondly, with separate quantification, the measurement error, in principle, is free of the state preparation error, and the current standard mitigation scheme can be directly applied to mitigating the measurement error.
+Moreover, we propose a novel approach to mitigate the state-preparation error.
+The mitigation scheme is practical and requires an $O(N)$ overhead for first-order full-qubit mitigation.
+The scheme can also be done qubit-wisely, and thus the overhead can be greatly reduced if very few qubits (with relatively large state-preparation errors) need mitigation.
+The mitigation scheme can also be directly applied to mitigating expectation values of observables, not merely to the outcome probability distributions.
 Even though we focus our attention and implementation on superconducting qubits, we envision that our method can be applied to other systems as well.

-We also remark we do assume that single-qubit gates, in particular, the X gate, are of high fidelity and that the zero-noise extrapolation (ZNE) techniques can mitigate the CNOT gate error~\cite{temme2017error,endo2018practical,dumitrescu2018cloud,kandala2019error,giurgica2020digital,kim2023scalable} if needed.
-Another approach to characterize gates and SPAM errors with very few assumptions is the gate set tomography~\cite{blume2017demonstration}; however, it requires many gate sequences.
+We also remark that in this work, we assume that single-qubit gates, in particular, the X gate, are of high fidelity in the characterization circuits.
+The assumption is reasonable in practice.
+In current superconducting quantum computers~\cite{kim2023evidence}, the errors of single-qubit gates are around $10^{-4}$ while the SPAM error of qubits can be $10^{-2}$.
+We do not assume that the CNOT gate is noiseless, but we assume that existing error-mitigation techniques, such as zero-noise extrapolation (ZNE), can mitigate the CNOT gate error~\cite{temme2017error,endo2018practical,dumitrescu2018cloud,kandala2019error,giurgica2020digital,kim2023scalable} to sufficient accuracy if needed.